gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I am a life-giving spirit.
+I am a life-giving spirit.
-I am Yeshua HaMashiach.
+I am Yeshua HaMashiach.
-I am Lord of Lords and King of Kings.
+I am Lord of Lords and King of Kings.
-I am your everlasting high priest forevermore after the order of Melchizedek.
+I am your everlasting high priest forevermore after the order of Melchizedek.
-I am who the Great I AM has sent for the fulfillment of all things.
+I am who the Great I AM has sent for the fulfillment of all things.
 I have sent these words by my servant, and by my servant have these words been sent.
 I counsel all who hear these words to listen fully to my instruction and understand that now is the time and suddenly will fulfillment fully come.
 I require the full hearts of my faithful, so continue to purify yourselves in my atoning blood and confess your sins to me so that I may fully purify you in my atoning blood.
 Do not be fooled by your senses, because Secret Babylon is blind and deaf and willingly ignorant of her impending judgment, which is already underway and cannot be stopped.
 Therefore, share not in her blindness that you suffer not of her plagues, and be separate from among them so you are fully ready for the appearing of your everlasting Lord.
 Behold, my Bride!
 The Bridegroom approaches, so keep your lamps filled, wicks trimmed and lit, in earnest expectation of your approaching Lord, for now are the times of gathering, and the times of gathering are now.